-Recently olive oil squalane oil has been studied for its almost miraculous "healthy-aging" and skin softening properties, also reknown for it's ability to reduce fine lines and wrinkles.
-Our skin produces its own version of this vital oil, but over time produces less and less.
+Squalane is renown for its ability to reduce fine lines and wrinkles.
 It soaks in fast and leaves almost no residue!
-It is extremely stable oil, very resistant to rancidity and gets a comedogenic rating of 0.
+It is very resistant to rancidity and gets a comedogenic rating of 0.
 It is scentless and clear.
+It can be extracted from olives and also from shark liver oil.
+So if you purchase some yourself, make sure it says “pure olive oil squalane”.

 I included Olive Oil Squalane in my Facial Oil Blends - I only include Squalane derived from Olive Oil in my creations.

 Won’t you join the conversation?
 I would love to know how you discovered my article and what information you are looking for.
 Scroll down, the comment section is below my citations.
 Thanks for visiting!

 Skin hydration - How water and osmolytes influence biophysical properties of stratum corneum https://lup.lub.lu.se/search/ws/files/5522794/3787607.pdf

 DRY SKIN— IT’S A SURE THING: a look at epidermal lipids.
 Diana L. Howard, Ph.D. .
 2005. http://business.dermalogica.com/eBusinessCenter/assets/training_education/article_library/skin_zone/May05_DrySkin_Howard.pdf